arun-ar/arun-ar.github.io/about.md

 author_profile: true
 ---

-I am a Technology Consultant, Software Solutions Architect, Cloud Expert, Design Enthusiast, and more...
+Arunkumar Arunachalam is a Technology Consultant and Enterprise Architect focusing on Cloud transformations, Platform Engineering, Gen AI, and Sustainable IT.
+He loves exploring new technologies and sharing the knowledge.